gribbly/RunwayLights/README.md

 To connect to the socket server
 -------------------------------

-(NOTE: We are not running the pi as an access point yet!
-This requires both the pi and whatever is running websocket.html to be connected to the same network)

-1. Load websocket2.html in a browser
+1. Load websocket2.html in a browser on the client
-2. Make sure Flasher.py is running
+2. Make sure Flasher.py is running on the pi (host)
 3. If pi is in "home" mode, press "home" button to connect.
 If pi is in "playa" mode, press "playa" button to connect.
 4. If successful you should see "connected" in the output
-5. Use buttons to send preset protocol commands
+5. Use buttons to send preset commands
-6. You can also type in arbitrary commands (see below for list) and hit "Send"
+6. You can also type in arbitrary protocol commands (see below for list) and hit "Send"

 Protocol
 --------
 pattern=int

+tick=float

 bpm=float **NOTE** todo.
-This is currently "tick", I haven't converted to bpm yet
+Haven't implemented this yet.

 light=int